Actual radio image of a black hole (Source: here)

 Geodesic flight path (Source: here)

 Trajectories through curved space are called geodesics.
 They are exactly like the flight paths of jetliners.
 Jetliners fly in perfectly straight lines across the world even though their trajectories appear to be curved.
-General Relativity says that when a small object is 'drawn' to a larger object, it is not due to a 'force', but simply an acceleration that occurs due to the curvature of the spacetime through which it travels.
-In fact, to General Relativists, the force of gravity does not exist.
+General Relativity says that when a small object is 'drawn' to a larger object, it is not due to a 'force', but because the object accelerates as spacetime curves and gives it greater momentum.
+In fact, proper General Relativists do not really believe the force of gravity exists.

 Satellite traveling in a straight line on a geodesic in three dimensions, including time (Source: here)

-Having discussed the basics of gravity, we are now turn our attention to black holes and their role in the quest to unify Quantum Theory and General Relativity.
+Having discussed the basics of gravity, we can now turn our attention to black holes and their role in the quest to unify Quantum Theory and General Relativity.
 Black holes are characterised by extreme gravity.
-They also contain within themselves both the micro world of Quantum Theory in the singularity at the heart of the black hole as well as the macro world of General Relativity at the rim and just inside the black hole.
+They contain within themselves both the micro world of Quantum Theory in the singularity at the heart of the black hole as well as the macro world of General Relativity at the rim and just outside the black hole.

-Because of these features of black holes, it should therefore be possible, in principle at least, to observe empirically how an object entering a black hole transitions from obeying the laws of General Relativity at the rim to obeying the laws of Quantum Theory in the singularity.
+Because of this theoretical duality, it should be possible, in principle at least, to observe empirically how an object entering a black hole transitions from obeying the laws of General Relativity at the rim to obeying the laws of Quantum Theory at the singularity.

 Imagine an object entering a black hole.
-The object starts its journey from outside the event horizon, which is a distinctly General Relativity macro world.
-General Relativity also perfectly describes the object as it crosses the event horizon and drops towards the singularity.
-Once it reaches the singularity, however, the object enters a distinctly quantum world due to the unfathomably small dimensions of the singularity.
+The object starts its journey outside the event horizon, which is a distinctly General Relativity macro world.
+General Relativity perfectly describes the object as it crosses the event horizon and drops towards the singularity.
+When it reaches the singularity, however, the object enters a distinctly quantum world due to the unfathomably small dimensions of the singularity.

 Physicists have therefore been forced to study black holes using mathematics.
 And herein lies the second problem.
 Using the language of mathematics, General Relativity says that gravity (the curvature of spacetime) reaches infinity in the singularity of the black hole.
 The singularity also has infinite mass – or energy – and zero volume.